GHSVS-de/plg_system_characterscounterghsvs/README.md

 - If you want to test, install latest version!

 # plg_system_characterscounterghsvs
 - Joomla system plugin.
 Adds characters counter to some text and textarea fields in back-end.
+Fully configurable.
+- New: Helps during Joomla 3-4 migration to protect data.
+See headline `Why the revival of this plugin with Joomla 4` below.
-Configurable.
-Establishes a JHtml helper, too (not documented).
+- Establishes a JHtml helper, too (not documented).
 - Edited JavaScript based upon [VCountdown 0.0.3 | (c) 2016 Pedro Rogério | MIT License](https://github.com/pinceladasdaweb/VCountdown)

 ## Restrictions